DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ##### Select the benefits AAVE portals

-- [x]  By reducing liquidity limitations of l2-l2 bridges, the portal will allow for a seamless experience for users
+- [x]  Portals provide liquidity to l2-l2 bridges, which improves the user experience on the blockchain ecosystem
 - [x]  Portals make alt Evm L1 chains attractive and easier to access
 - [ ]  There is no way to confirm the trustworthiness of the validators who help transfer assets in portals
 - [x]  Portal's feature seamlessly allows assets to flow between Aave markets on different networks